-In addition, DKV B's Actuarial Function performs independent validations of model and assumption changes used in the Solvency II valuation of the Best Estimate of Liabilities.
-Other ad hoc tasks can be assigned to the Actuarial Function by the Control Authorities or the administrative bodies of the company.
-This generates no conflict of interest as the Actuarial Function does not have to express an opinion about its own work, work for which it is responsible or work that used to be performed by one of its members of staff.
+In addition, DKV Belgium Actuarial Function performs independent validations of model and assumption changes used in the Solvency II valuation of the Best Estimate of Liabilities.
+Other ad hoc tasks can be assigned to the Actuarial Function by the Control Authorities or the administrative bodies of the company provided they generate no conflict of interest and that the Actuarial Function does not have to express an opinion about its own work, work for which it is responsible or work that used to be performed by one of its members of staff.